SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Related Work and Motivation

 SpiralShard is a novel design that is different from existing blockchain sharding systems.
 Built upon the assumption of partial-synchronous networks, it is more practical.
 Leveraging BFT-typed intra-shard consensus ensures finality and energy efficiency.
-Unlike systems reliant on global consensus to resolve forks, it leverages multiple endorsement groups, preserving scalability.
-It requires at least one shard of each group to be honest, offering greater flexibility in endorsement group size.
+Unlike systems reliant on global consensus to resolve forks, it leverages multiple endorsement groups, preserving scalability and low overhead.
+Through a series of deliberate design choices--including the LCE protocol and the controlled tolerance of statistically bounded corrupted shards--SpiralShard raises transaction-level concurrency while rigorously preserving system security.
+Table \ref{table:qualitative-comparison} provides a qualitative comparison between SpiralShard and several representative blockchain sharding schemes.